 Through practice, young children will learn how to manage the paint and they will go through a variety of stages in the process including…

-- Mixing: The children will want to mix the colors in the paint cups and on the paint canvas until it all turns to a muddy brown.
-Later the mixing may begin to be more purposeful but at first it is just part of their need to explore.
+- Mixing: The children will want to mix the colors in the paint cups and on the painted canvas until it all turns to a muddy brown.
+Later the mixing may begin to be more purposeful but at first, it is just part of their need to explore.

 - Expression: The children will begin to express their feelings and interest through the painting process after they first have been allowed to explore and mix.

 - Creating: The children will begin to paint recognizable or explainable pieces of work.
 They will be able to share a story about their artwork or tell you what they have created.

 - Purposeful: The children will be purposeful in their use of the easel.
 They will begin to have a plan for what they want to create but will feel free to adapt their painting to what impresses them at the moment.

 There are many ways the teacher can be involved in sparking imagination and helping young children enjoy the easel painting experience.
 The child above is painting an elephant.
 The children were reading “Elmer the Elephant” and the teacher invited the children to try and make their own elephants on the easel.
 Other ways you can encourage positive and creative use of the easel include:

 - Change up the kinds of tools the children can paint with.
 Use other painting tools such as feathers, sponges, skinny brushes, fat brushes, finger paint, and so on.